Enable or Disable Automatic Login in Ubuntu

 Enable automatic login in Ubuntu

-In the Settings, go to the bottom and look for Details in the left sidebar:
+In the Settings, go to the bottom and look for System in the left sidebar and then select Users.

 You’ll have to enter your own account’s password:

-Now, you should be able to toggle the ‘Automatic Login’ button to enable automatic logon in Ubuntu.
+Now, you should be able to toggle the ‘Automatic Login’ button to enable automatic login in Ubuntu.

 Disable automatic login in Ubuntu

 You can disable automatic login the same way.
-You go to the Settings->Details->Users and then unlock it with your password and toggle the Automatic Login button off.
+You go to the Settings → System → Users and then unlock it with your password and toggle the Automatic Login button off.
 That’s it.

 Why you should avoid using automatic login in Ubuntu?

-In addition to that, you’ll encounter the famous keyring in Ubuntu.
-You might be irked by a “unlock keyring” popup from time to time and you’ll have to enter the password anyway.
+In addition to that, you’ll encounter the famous keyring issue in Ubuntu.
+You might be irked by an “unlock keyring” popup from time to time, and you’ll have to enter the password anyway.

 Either way, it’s your choice if you want to use auto login in Ubuntu or not.
 I showed you both ways to deal with it.